ewcloud/ewc-ansible-playbook-ipa-enroll-automation-via-morpheus/README.md

 Assuming an [IPA server](https://www.freeipa.org/) is already provisioned and configured within the EWC environment, the template is designed to:
-* Setup automation (i.e. Morpheus Integration, Tasks, Workflow and Network Domain) such that:
+* Execute a one-time setup for automation (i.e. Morpheus Integration, Tasks, Workflow and Network Domain) such that:
   * New virtual machines created via the Morpheus GUI within a user-defined Morpheus Network Domain, will enroll onto a the IPA server's provided DNS and LDAP services.